ftctechnh/ftc_app/README.md

 Welcome to the Swerve Robotics library for the FTC robot controller runtime.
 The original purpose of our library was to augment the robot controller runtime library from FTC HQ in order to simplify programming for FTC teams.
-Over the course of the 2015-16 season, we implemented a considerable amount of functionality that aided in endeavor.
+Over the course of the 2015-16 season, we implemented a considerable amount of functionality that aided in that endeavor.
 However, during that season and through the subsequent summer, virtually all of that functionality was incorporated into the core FTC SDK (as of this writing, 5 Sept 2016, the only tiny remaining piece is a very small enhancement to color sensors, and with the new @I2cSensor support, that could be better